observeinc/aws-sam-apps/docs/forwarder.md

 1. **Update your Forwarder stack**: include your KMS Key ARN in `SourceKMSKeyArns` in your forwarder stack.
 2. **Update your KMS key policy**: your key policy must grant the Forwarder Lambda function permission to call `kms:Decrypt`.
 The [default KMS key policy](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-default.html) is sufficient to satisfy this constraint, since it will delegate access to the KMS key to IAM.

+## HTTP destination

+For backward compatability, the forwarder supports sending data to an HTTPS endpoint.
+Every `s3:CopyObject` triggers an `s3:GetObject` from the source.
+The source file is converted into newline delimited JSON and submitted over one or more HTTP POST requests.
+By default, a request body will not exceed 10MB when uncompressed.

+Submitting to an HTTP endpoint has multiple limitations when compared to using Filedrop.
+The forwarder must read, process and transmit the source file, which consumes both memory and time.
+The lambda function must therefore be sized according to the maximum file size it is expected to handle.
+Overall, HTTP mode supports smaller file sizes and less content types, and is provided only as a bridge towards Filedrop adoption.